pashatw/shepper-backend-test/README.md

 - When saving a new location, a user-friendly label should be generated based on the given coordinates.
 - Users should only be able to have a max of five locations.
 - Users should not be able to view, edit or delete eachother's locations.
+- Attempting to add locations using coordinates other than the mock coordinates given below should return a user-friendly error message.

 ### Endpoints
 - `GET /user` _(already implemented)_